Velvet, Valentine and Vanilla Bean are sleeping out in their treehouse when leaves rustle and branches scrape.

 There are writing tips from my Writers' Group, Dribbles and Scribbles, as well as short stories that my friends and I have written.

 I am a qualified Youth Worker and Education Support Worker.
-I am an Associate Member of the Australian Society of Authors, and a member of Writer's Victoria.
+I am a Member of the Australian Society of Authors.

 The content on this blog is information only and the author is not liable for what you, the reader, do (or not do) with that information.